Planning an Effective Post Market Surveillance Program for Medical Devices and Combination Products

-In today’s regulatory context, post-market surveillance (PMS) is a necessary part of the medical device life-cycle, requiring analysis of information from both reactive and proactive sources, and its integration, under the quality system, with the device risk management and clinical evaluation programs, in order to maintain regulatory compliance.
+In today’s regulatory context, post market surveillance is a necessary part of the medical device and combination products life-cycle, requiring analysis of information from both reactive and proactive sources, and its integration, under the quality system, with the device risk management and clinical evaluation programs, in order to maintain regulatory compliance.
 Increased enforcement of device regulation is an inevitable consequence of publicity in recent years concerning higher risk devices, but manufacturers should be aware that PMS requirements apply to all classes of device under both (Medical Device Directive, MDD) and (Medical Device Regulation, MDR) European legislation.
-Furthermore, Manufacturers should also take into consideration EU MDR when it comes to drug-device combination products in European Union.
+Furthermore, manufacturers should also take into consideration EU MDR when it comes to drug-device combination products in the EU.

 Regulatory authorities expect manufacturers to have a PMS plan for each device family, and for the feedback obtained to be used effectively in managing device-associated risks.
 The ideal PMS program should not only gather data relative to current production, but also identify consumer needs for continued product development.